msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image19.tiff
 :name: fig12

-Figure 12: Calibration of digital capture for precise, small angle sample tilting.
+Calibration of digital capture for precise, small angle sample tilting.
 :::

 Once the weights are known, they are converted to tip/tilt coordinates